reactiveui/website/input/docs/handbook/logging/index.md

 "Seriously, another logging interface \ framework?".
-The reason RxUI does this itself is for portability - none of the common popular logging frameworks support all of the platforms that ReactiveUI supports, and many are server-oriented frameworks and ill-suited for simple mobile app logging.
+The reason RxUI does this itself is for portability - none of the common popular logging frameworks support all of the platforms that ReactiveUI supports, and many are server-oriented frameworks ill-suited for simple mobile app logging.

 Splat has taken the approach of allowing the developer to decide the target logging framework, whilst the interface aims to keep ReactiveUI and any other users of Splat as agnostic as possible.
 Logging frameworks have evolved since 2014 but there is still the challenge of performance and flexibility.
 There has also been a move within Splat to offer better integration into other frameworks so you don't have to make accomodations for Splat or vice versa.